Operational Use Cases

 Instead, launch with enough capacity, monitor, and then change both node count and node specifications based on real production load.
 Changing specifications, like double CPU or cut memory is a configuration change and subsequent auto data migration - read more about resources:

 Using this flexibility, teams migrating from self-hosted to Vespa Cloud:

-- launches with little risk using overcapacity first days
+- launch with little risk using over-capacity first days

-- accelerates schedules as load test requirements are cut
+- accelerate schedules as load test requirements are cut

 - Auto node capacity migration - move from one resource specification to another